 Secretary, Cheyenne-Arapaho Tribe of Oklahoma

 Terry is an enrolled member of the Cheyenne-Arapaho Tribe of Oklahoma.
 Terry is a veteran of both the U.S. Air Force and the U.S. Navy.
-Terry has received his Associate’s Degree (AS) in Tribal Administration from Southwest Oklahoma State University/Cheyenne-Arapaho Tribal College, a Bachelor of Arts (BA) in Criminal Justice from St. Xavier University, Bachelor of Science (BS) in Business from St. Xavier University, a Certificate in Federal Policy from the Government Affairs Institute at Georgetown University, a Masters of Jurisprudence (M.J.) in Business Law from Loyola University School of Law.
-Terry is currently a business manager in the mortgage industry.
+Terry has received his Associate’s Degree (AS) in Tribal Administration from Bacone College in Muskogee, Oklahoma, a Bachelor of Arts (BA) in Criminal Justice from St. Xavier University with a minor in Business, a Certificate in Federal Policy from the Government Affairs Institute at Georgetown University, a Masters of Jurisprudence (M.J.) in Business Law from Loyola University School of Law.
+Terry is the Business Manager and Government Affairs Officer in the mortgage industry.

 Treasurer, Sisseton-Wahpeton Oyate Tribe of South Dakota